yuxng/PoseCNN/README.md

     make
     ```

-    Add the libary to python path
+    Add the path of the built libary libsynthesizer.so to python path
     ```Shell
     export PYTHONPATH=$PYTHONPATH:$ROOT/lib/synthesize/build
     ```